coddhisatva/AwakenedAI-Processing/README.md

 4. **Vector Database Storage**:
    - Input: Embeddings and metadata from `data/embeddings/`
    - Process: Store in Supabase with pgvector extension
-   - Output: Searchable vector database in Supabase
+   - Output: Searchable vector database in Supabase accessible by the Web Application

-5. **Query Processing**:
-   - Input: User query
-   - Process: Convert query to embedding, search vector database
-   - Output: Relevant document chunks with metadata

-6. **Response Generation**:
-   - Input: Retrieved document chunks and user query
-   - Process: Send context and query to LLM for synthesis
-   - Output: Comprehensive answer with source attribution

 ## Implementation Details